tduncan96/ritual/docs/bus.md

   publisher stalls (backpressure, not deadlock).
 Intended fix is a larger/unbounded buffer — *do not* drop events.

-Design intent (from the project memory): only user-initiated mutations publish; the runner's `LastRun`/`NextRun` bookkeeping writes go straight to [`db`](db.md) silently, to avoid a reschedule-on-every-run feedback loop.
+Design intent (from the project memory): only user-initiated mutations publish; a runner's per-run bookkeeping should write straight to [`db`](db.md) silently, never through the bus, to avoid a reschedule-on-every-run feedback loop.
+(Today the runner records nothing back onto the Job at all — see [cron.md](cron.md)/[TODO.md](../TODO.md).)
 </content>